On-line course materials

 Self-Paced Elementary Russian: Course Description

 Cornell's Room and Time Roster lists this course as TBA (Time to Be Arranged).
-Come to the organizational meeting (see our Welcome page), usually held on the second day of the semester, to discuss the meeting times.
+Come to the organizational meeting (see our Welcome page), usually held on the second day of the semester, to discuss the class days and times.
+We always try to accommodate everyone's schedule.

 Russian 1131-1132 (fall and spring), aka Self-Paced Elementary Russian I and II, is offered for the benefit of the students who cannot commit to the fairly intensive pace of our traditional beginning Russian courses (1121-1122).
 No prior knowledge of Russian is assumed.

-The materials used in Russian 1131-1132 are the same as in Russian 1121-1122, these courses are usually taught by some of the same teachers, and the expected outcome of the traditional and self-paced curriculum is essentially the same.
+The materials used in Russian 1131-1132 are the same as in Russian 1121-1122, these courses are taught by some of the same teachers, and the expected outcome of the traditional and self-paced curriculum is essentially the same.
 What differs is how much of the material is covered in one semester and how many semesters it takes the student of 1131-1132 to travel the same distance.
 In principle, each student can choose his or her own pace and stretch these studies over three or four semesters.
 In practice, depending on the department's resources and the number of 1131-1132 students in a given semester, the choices may be somewhat constrained.
+Still, so far in the recent years, we have taught at least two different groups, and sometimes three each semester.

-Students in Russian 1131-1132 meet with the teachers two or more times a week (depending on the chosen pace) for 30 minutes each time.
-Some of these meetings are required, and some may be optional--again, depending on the chosen pace and the size of the group.
-These meetings may be one-on-one or in very small groups.
-To compensate for the reduced listening and speaking class-time (compared to 1121-1122), the self-paced syllabus contains more online interactive audio work, and a little more reading and writing, but in all other respects the assignments in this syllabus are practically the same as those in our traditional first-year syllabus.
+Students in Russian 1131-1132 meet with the teachers three to four times a week for 35 to50 minutes depending on the number of credits.
+These meetings are in small groups.
+To compensate for the reduced listening and speaking class-time (compared to 1121-1122), the self-paced syllabus contains more online interactive work, and a little more reading and writing, but in all other respects the assignments in this syllabus are practically the same as those in our traditional first-year syllabus.
 Accordingly, the course description that follows is almost identical to the description of 1121 and 1122.

 As in Russian 1121, the study materials for Russian 1131-1132 include: